Railroads have quite a history in New England.

 Good.

-And you've been a farmer, Yeah.
+And you've been a farmer, right?

 I yeah.

-I don't consider myself a writer but I've been writing lately.
+I don't consider myself a writer, but I've been writing lately.

 I've been writing for New Hampshire magazine.